PixelPolo/JavaTangram/README.md

 Step 2 :

     I implemented an extra method g2DFill for drawing shapes with a Graphics2D.
+    (because I didn't use the library from the university for drawing.
     This method is abstract inside Shape abstract class.

 Step 3 :